ISSOtm/Aevilia-GB/README.md

   To build the game on systems supporting _make_ and Linux ELFs.
 Includes Linux and Linux Subsystem for Windows.
 - _compiler.bat_, _rgbasm.exe_, _rgblink.exe_, _rgbfix.exe_<br/>
   To build the game on Windows.
 Wine is probably fine, too.
 But why doing thi--
-- _TODO.txt_<br/>
-  Peek at the """upcoming""" features of the game !
 - _tools/*_<br/>
   Stuff to help building and modifying Aevilia, such as a map editor.
 - _doc/*_<br/>